MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_04_08__clustering_by_density.md

 or `remotes::install_github('MattInglisWhalen/ClusterByDensity')`.
-For a sample use-case, try running [example_with_plotting.R](https://github.com/MattInglisWhalen/ClusterByDensity/blob/main/examples/example_with_plotting.R) in your favourite R environment with the [dummy data⭳](http://mattingliswhalen.github.io/data/2024_04_08/sample_data.csv) we've been using throughout this post, which should generate the same heatmap and ellipses as you've grown to know and love.
+For a sample use-case, try running [example_with_plotting.R](https://github.com/MattInglisWhalen/ClusterByDensity/blob/main/examples/example_with_plotting.R) in your favourite R environment with the [dummy data⭳](http://mattingliswhalen.github.io/data/2024_04_08/sample_data.csv) we've been using throughout this post, which should generate the same heatmap and ellipses that you've grown to know and love.